mlab-upenn/carla-xr-documentation/docs/run_simulation.md

 __4.__ Make sure the server is running before executing any related python scripts.

 ### Set up the Flask Server (Optional)
 This step is optional.
-However, not doing it would result in no animation inside the vehicle.
+However, not doing it will result in no animation inside the vehicle.

 __1.__ Open a new command window and navigate to directory `G29/test`. <br />
 __2.__ Start the server by running `python angle_sim.py`. <br />